Blog vs Vlog: Which is The Better Investment?

 How Much Can You Make Vlogging?

 Everything mentioned above about bloggers holds equally true for vlogging.
-Your earning potential will be a product of how much time you put into your vlog and what topics you are speaking about.
+Your earning potential from your online content will be a product of how much time you put into your vlog and what topics you are speaking about.

 A luxury clothing blogger with high-end sponsorships, for example, will likely have greater earning potential than a vegan blogger who shows people how to cook.
 The reality is that one simply has more money in the industry than the other.